-Misunderstanding by Sophia Tutorial
+The Misunderstanding Stage of Conflict by Sophia

+WHAT'S COVERED

-WHAT'S COVERED While there are a number of ways that conflict can be broken into stages, all models look at three large phases:
+While there are a number of ways that conflict can be broken into stages, all models look at three large phases: pre-conflict, conflict, and post-conflict.

-- Pre-conflict

-- Conflict

-- Post-conflict.

 In this lesson, we will discuss the third stage within the conflict phase by focusing on:

-- 1. Misunderstanding Stage of Conflict

-- 2. Role in the Conflict Resolution Process

-1. Misunderstanding Stage of Conflict
+1. The Misunderstanding Stage

-As you learned in a previous lesson, the pre-conflict stage is when an issue may be brewing, but you're not really aware of what it is.
-Then, of course, there's the actual conflict stage and the post-conflict stage when things are resolved.
+Recall that the pre-conflict stage is when an issue may be brewing, but you're not really aware of what it is.
+Then there's the actual conflict stage, and finally, the post-conflict stage when things are resolved.

+Within the conflict phase, the very first stage is often the feeling of discomfort that something is wrong.
+Following discomfort is the incident stage, where something either minor or major happens to bring the conflict out in the open.

+Next is the misunderstanding stage of conflict, in which parties begin to view each other negatively based on their differing interpretations of interactions.

+Pre-Conflict Stage

+Conflict Stage

+- 1. Discomfort Stage

+- 2. Incident Stage

+- 3. Misunderstanding Stage

+Post-Conflict Stage

+Let's look at some ways this could occur.